Skip to main content

 Buy Order

 You specify the maximum price you are willing to pay.
-The order will only be executed at your specified limit price or lower.
+The order may be executed at your specified limit price or lower, depending on available volume in the market.

 Sell Order

 You specify the minimum price you are willing to accept.
-The order will only be executed at your specified limit price or higher.
+The order may be executed at your specified limit price or higher, if the market reaches or exceeds that level.

-Limit orders are useful in several scenarios, such as when a stock is experiencing rapid price fluctuations, and a trader wants to avoid an unfavorable fill that might occur with a market order.
-They are also useful, if a trader is not actively monitoring a stock but has a specific target price at which they are willing to buy or sell.
-Additionally, limit orders can remain open with an expiration date, ensuring that the order is executed only at the desired price.
+Limit orders can be helpful in several scenarios, such as when a stock is experiencing rapid price fluctuations and a trader wants to avoid an unfavorable fill that might occur with a market order.
+They may also be useful if a trader is not actively monitoring a stock but has a specific target price at which they are willing to buy or sell.

 Example (Buy Order):

 Imagine you’re interested in buying 100 shares of ABC.
-Currently, ABC shares are trading around 30 EUR per share, but you want to buy them only if the price drops to 28 EUR per share or lower, based on your target price analysis.
+Currently, ABC shares are trading around 30 EUR per share, but based on your target price analysis, you want to buy them only if the price drops to 28 EUR or lower.

-To execute this strategy, you place a limit buy order for 100 shares of ABC at a limit price of 28 EUR per share.
-This means your order will only be executed if the market price of ABC shares drops to 28 EUR or below.
+To follow this strategy, you place a limit buy order for 100 shares of ABC at a limit price of 28 EUR per share.
+This means your order may be executed if the market price falls to 28 EUR or below, depending on market conditions and available volume.

 Example (Sell Order):

 You would like to submit an order to sell 300 shares of XYZ at no less than 24 EUR.
-Instead of immediately selling at the current market price, you decide to place a limit order because you believe the value of XYZ shares will increase based on your market analysis.
+Instead of immediately selling at the current market price, you decide to place a limit order because you expect the value of XYZ shares might increase based on your market analysis.

-If the market price does not reach 24 EUR, your order will remain open until it either reaches your specified price or you cancel the order.
-If the price rises to 24 EUR, but there are only 200 shares available at that price, those 200 shares will be sold, and the remaining 100 shares will stay in the order until the price conditions are met or the order is canceled.
+If the market price does not reach 24 EUR, your order will remain open until it either reaches your specified price, expires, or you cancel the order.
+If the price rises to 24 EUR but only 200 shares are available, those 200 shares will be sold, and the remaining 100 shares will remain active until the price conditions are met or the order is canceled.

 Advantages and disadvantages